Local government transparency code 2015

 - The contract value

-The current version of the contracts register, dated 8 January 2018 (operations and consultancy), 9 January 2018 (communications) and 17 April 2018 (waste prevention), is separated into operations, communications, waste prevention and consultancy.
+The current version of the contracts register, dated 8 January 2018 (operations and consultancy), 9 January 2018 (communications) and 17 April 2018 (waste prevention), is separated into operations, communications, waste prevention , consultancy and NLHPP works .
 Where contract values are estimated details of actual payments to individual suppliers are detailed below.

 NLWA's contract with LondonEnergy Ltd for waste management services is available here.